-1. Slowly lift and push the bypass door handle toward the back of the outdoor furnace to open the bypass door; then wait for 15 seconds.
+1. CleanFire 700/500/500.1 only - If needed, slowly lift and push the bypass door handle toward the back of the outdoor furnace to open the bypass door; then wait for 15 seconds.

 NOTE: The alarm is a reminder that the bypass door is open.
 During initial start, it will continue to sound.